credwood/SportsBot/README.md

 conversations["soft_accuracy"] # soft accuracy of input dataset conversations["validation_loss"] # loss for predicted token only conversations["hist_data"] = [Counter(labels), Counter(answers)] # count of ground truth and predicted values
-conversations["label_softmaxes"] # dictionary of average softmax values for each of the class labels
+conversations["label_softmaxes"] # dictionary of average softmax values for each of the class labels.
+Will probably refactor out.
 ```

 Visualization functions such as `create_confusion_matrix` can be found in `sportsbot.finetune`, and can be used as stand alone functions on validation data: